 As you can imagine, hiring someone as an independent contractor versus an employee is a fine line to tread.

 While there are benefits when you choose the contractor route, there are quite a few drawbacks to consider and you’ll need to weigh them carefully to determine the best fit for your company.

 A foreign subsidiary is a company that operates overseas as part of a larger company who’s HQ is in another country.

 Establishing a foreign entity is great for having an international presence and accessing new markets.
-Though, setting up a subsidiary in Costa Rica can be expensive, stressful, and time-consuming.
+Though, setting up a subsidiary in Armenia can be expensive, stressful, and time-consuming.
 It's not for the faint of heart.

-To set up a subsidiary in Costa Rica, you have to:
+To set up a subsidiary in Armenia, you have to:

 If you're lucky, this process can take months.
 If you're not so lucky, it can take up to a year.
 And on average, it costs about $50k-$80k, all-in-all, to get setup.
-And that's just for Costa Rica.
+And that's just for Armenia.

 An employer-of-record (EOR) is a company that hires and pays an employee on behalf of another company.